Samsung/tizen-docs/docs/application/dotnet/get-started/application-filtering.md

     Be careful when defining the feature list for feature-based filtering.
 The feature list can dramatically reduce your chances of getting the application downloaded by reducing the number of devices which can support the application.

 If the `tizen-manifest.xml` file of the application package includes a feature list, Tizen Store compares the capabilities of the device with the required feature conditions of the application.
-The store only lists the applications whose conditions match the capabilities of the device, and thus prevents incompatible applications from being installed.
+The store only lists the applications whose conditions match the capabilities of the device and thus prevents incompatible applications from being installed.

 **Figure: Feature-based filtering**